localjo/resume/README.md

 - Designed curriculum for and taught a high school digital communication class and programming club.

 ### Front End Engineer

 _[OuterBox](https://www.outerboxdesign.com/) (August 2011 to July 2012)_

-- Sparked a huge growth in sales by introducing the company to responsive web development.
-- Cut development times for new websites in half by using modular CSS and other tools.
-- Dramatically increased clients' SEO results using Microdata and Schema.org.

-### Web Developer
 _[NAS Recruitment Communications](http://www.nasrecruitment.com/) (2011)_

 _[Delta Media Group](https://www.deltamediagroup.com/) (2010 to 2011)_